 Are there exceptions?
 Only in that God give some an apostolic, pioneering gift mix and sends them into the completely uncharted waters of the mission field, but historically these individuals have usually had a supportive church back home rooting and praying for them from a distance.

-If you’re still waiting to become the rockstar at the top of your evangelical bubble, there are two things you need to know.
+If you’re still waiting to become the rockstar at the top of your evangelical pyramid, there are two things you need to know.

 - You can’t do this by yourself.